 When you apply for a visa, a residence permit, settlement permit or an extension of these documents, you normally have to pay a fee.
 The fee depends on your location, the duration and the purpose of your stay.
 A residence permit will cost you a maximum of 140 euros, while a settlement permit will cost 260 euros at most.
 As a rule, the fee for visas is 60 euros.
 Please ask the immigration authority or mission responsible for you about the fees you should expect.

 When you apply for a residence permit, you normally have to bring the following documents with you:

 - Completed application form

 - Graduates from German universities: copy of your degree certificate

 - People over the age of 45: proof of adequate pension provisions

 It would be wise to also submit documents on the following topics:

 - Your entrepreneurial experience

 Please note: This list is not exhaustive or universal, as the documents you require will depend on the circumstances of your individual case.
-Your best bet is to contact your competent mission or foreigners authority before you apply, and ask them for an information leaflet.
+The best approach is to contact your mission or immigration authority before you apply and ask them for an information leaflet.
 There, you can also find out about your requirements for proof of health insurance.
-Your competent mission or foreigners authority will also be able to advise you on whether your old-age provisions are adequate.
+Your competent mission or foreigners authority will also be able to advise you on whether your pension provisions are adequate.